KONS2010 – History and Theory of Conservation

 On completion of this course, students will be expected to:

-- describe the historical development of the conservation profession
+- describe the historical and theoretical development of the conservation profession

 - discuss national and international conservation conventions and charters

 - evaluate the impact of conventions and charters on the profession